DavidT3/DAXA/paper/paper.md

-The X-ray Cluster Science (XCS; formerly known as the _XMM_ Cluster Survey) collaboration now uses [Daxa]{.smallcaps} to create and manage their processed X-ray archive; particularly useful is [Daxa]{.smallcaps}'s support for telescopes other than XMM, which has allowed the serendipitous science undertaken by XCS to expand to the use of different telescopes.
+The X-ray Cluster Science (XCS; formerly known as the _XMM_ Cluster Survey) collaboration now uses [Daxa]{.smallcaps} to create and manage their processed X-ray archive; particularly useful is [Daxa]{.smallcaps}'s support for telescopes other than _XMM_, which has allowed the serendipitous science undertaken by XCS to expand to the use of different telescopes.
 These telescopes are complementary to _XMM_, and also increase the sky coverage, which in turn increases the likelihood that an object of interest has an accessible X-ray observation.